-- 3.1 Partial retirement, sometimes known as draw down, is already available to staff who have pension benefits in the 2008 Section and/or the 2015 Scheme and will become available to those with pension benefits in the 1995 Section from 1 October 2023. - 3.2 Partial retirement enables active members of the scheme who have reached minimum pension age to take all or part of their pension whilst continuing to work. - 3.3 Members may draw down from 20 per cent up to 100 per cent of their pension benefits without having to leave employment.
+- 3.1 From 1 October 2023, staff who have pension benefits in the 1995 Section, the 2008 Section or the 2015 Scheme can access partial retirement. - 3.2 Partial retirement enables active members of the scheme who have reached minimum pension age to take all or part of their pension whilst continuing to work. - 3.3 Members may draw down from 20 per cent up to 100 per cent of their pension benefits without having to leave employment.
 Members can claim pension benefits on up to two occasions before fully retiring.
 For example, a member could take 50 per cent of their pension (and applicable lump sum) at their first draw down, continue in employment and then take a further 25 per cent at a second draw down, before then fully retiring and taking the remaining 25 per cent of their pension benefits.
-A further example is shown in the FAQ section below. - 3.4 Members must reduce their pensionable pay by at least 10 per cent in order to take partial retirement. - 3.5 After taking partial retirement, members will continue to build up further pension in the 2015 Scheme unless they make a separate decision to opt-out of the pension scheme. - 3.6 Employees must be active members of the Scheme to be eligible for partial retirement.
-If individuals have opted out of the NHS Pension Scheme, they are not eligible to claim their pension under the partial retirement rules.
+A further example is shown in the FAQ section below. - 3.4 Members must reduce their pensionable pay by at least 10 per cent for 12 months starting from their partial retirement date. - 3.5 After taking partial retirement, members will continue to build up further pension in the 2015 Scheme unless they make a separate decision to opt-out of the pension scheme. - 3.6 Employees must be active members of the Scheme to be eligible for partial retirement.
+If individuals have opted out of the NHS Pension Scheme (Scotland), they are not eligible to claim their pension under the partial retirement rules.
 Once members have taken partial retirement, they can choose to opt out of the Scheme, this will become effective from the end of their next pay period.
-Individuals must be an active member for a minimum of at least one day after taking partial retirement. - 3.7 Partial retirement is similar to retire and re-join, in that it aims to enable employers to retain experienced colleagues.
+Individuals must be an active member of the scheme for at least one month before taking partial retirement.
+This is because they need some pensionable pay in order to calculate the required 10 per cent reduction. - 3.7 Partial retirement is similar to retire and re-join; in that it aims to enable employers to retain experienced colleagues.
 However, with partial retirement, there is no need for the employee to end their contract of employment, or have a break in service, in order to take their pension benefits.
 Members also have more flexibility to choose to take some or all of their pension benefits whilst continuing to work for the NHS.
-As there is no break in service, terms and conditions of employment will continue unchanged. - 3.8 In order to achieve a 10% reduction in pensionable pay, the employee will have to discuss and agree flexible working arrangements with their employer, e.g., part time working or reduced part time working, or any other arrangements that may be necessary, e.g., cessation of a role that provides an additional pensionable payment.
+As there is no break in service, terms and conditions of employment will continue unchanged. - 3.8 In order to achieve a 10 per cent reduction in pensionable pay, the employee will have to discuss and agree flexible working arrangements with their employer, e.g., part time working or reduced part time working, or any other arrangements that may be necessary, e.g., cessation of a role that provides an additional pensionable payment.
 Working flexibly in the lead up to final retirement may enable employees to achieve healthy working lives and to stay in the NHS for longer.